 - Individual behaviour plan;

 - Applications for additional funding from the Local Authority.

-If you have any concerns please speak to our Family Support Assistant, Mrs Crossley.
+If you have any concerns please speak to our Family Support Worker, Mrs Crossley.

 Alternatively, please contact the School SENCO by telephone on 01773 602936, or by email.